Ana Vidjen: Period 1962–1974

 After graduating, Vidjen received a Yugoslav State Scholarship to pursue her MA studies in Athens, Greece, on Academy of Fine Arts in class of professors Michael Tombros and George Zongolopoulos.
 She was fascinated with Cycladic art sculptures and Archaic Greek forms, and in the artistic and intellectual circles of Athens of that time she met many artists, writers, and composers.
-One of her closest friends was the famous feminist art critic, poetess and writer Eleni Vakalo.
+One of her closest friends was the famous feminist art critic, poet and writer Eleni Vakalo.
 Vakalo wrote several major texts about Vidjen's work and published articles in "Ta Nea" newspaper.
 The Ambassador of Yugoslavia to Greece, Peko Dapčević, was fond of Vidjen's art and introduced her to people in Athenian high society circles.

-On her return to Yugoslavia she married Nikola Milunović, sculptor, son of prominent Yugoslav painter Milo Milunović, founder of University of Arts in Belgrade in 1937 under regency of Prince Paul of Yugoslavia.
+On her return to Yugoslavia she married Nikola Milunović, sculptor, son of prominent Yugoslav painter Milo Milunović, founder of University of Arts in Belgrade in 1937 under the regency of Prince Paul of Yugoslavia.
 The couple settled in the Belgrade neighbourhood of Dedinje in Milunović family villa in Tolstojeva street Nr.9.
-They started working together on many projects, as well as the realisation of large-scale mosaic projects of her father in law, Milo Milunovic.
+They started working together on many projects, as well as the realisation of large-scale mosaic projects of her father-in-law, Milo Milunovic.

-In 1963, Vidjen was invited to attend the reception given by the British Ambassador to Yugoslavia on occasion of the first official visit of Queen Elizabeth II and Prince Philip, Duke of Edinburgh to Socialist Federal Republic of Yugoslavia, which was also attended by the president Josip Broz Tito and his wife Jovanka Broz.
+In 1963, Vidjen was invited to attend the reception given by the British Ambassador to Yugoslavia on the occasion of the first official visit of Queen Elizabeth II and Prince Philip, Duke of Edinburgh to Socialist Federal Republic of Yugoslavia, which was also attended by the president Josip Broz Tito and his wife Jovanka Broz.
 After meeting the royal couple, one of her sculptures was commissioned for the contemporary art section of Royal Collection in Buckingham Palace, London.

 In 1966 she exhibited new drawings in the show "Fantastica" in Brussels.
 An informal artistic movement, Medijala, arose in Yugoslav artistic circles in the late 1950s and early 1960s, and Vidjen embraced the movement for her figurative works, both drawings and sculptures.
 In 1967, she appeared in the International Sculpture Exhibition in den Hague and was selected for the exhibition "Four Yugoslav Sculptors" in Galerie D'Ent in Amsterdam.
 That year, she also realised the marble sculpture "Dry Age," which is on permanent display in the sculpture park in Arandjelovac, Serbia.
 Other sculptures from this period include the monumental-size "Shell," as well as the Monument to Victims of Banjica Concentration Camp in Belgrade in 1969.